scindex/scindex/.github/ISSUE_TEMPLATE/suggestion.md

 title: "Suggest: [Brief description of new entry]"
 labels: "suggestion, needs-review"
 assignees: ''
+about: "Use this template for tracking suggested additions to the scindex."
 ---

 **Thank you for helping improve the Software Component Index!** Please fill out the details below to help us understand your proposal.